 If you'd like to know more about this support please feel free to email David at David.Hodge@cit.ie

 Are you concerned about an Accounting module you have this semester?
-Starting from 1st February Martin O' Sullivan and Nelius Flynn are meeting students 1 - to -1 online to help them out with their accounting modules.
+Martin O' Sullivan and Nelius Flynn are meeting students 1 - to -1 online to help them out with their accounting modules.
 If you'd prefer to get support together with some of your friends you can book in and just add their email addresses to the comment on the booking.